mngugi/Mobile-Vulnarabilities-/README.md

 # Mobile Phone Vulnerability #1
 ### Insecure Application Permissions Description

-- Insecure application permissions occur when a mobile application requests more permissions than necessary for its core functionality, or when permissions are poorly managed by the operating system or the user.
+- Insecure application permissions occur when a mobile application requests more permissions than necessary for its core functionality, or when the operating system or the user poorly manages permissions.
 This over-permissioning increases the attack surface of the device and allows malicious or compromised applications to access sensitive resources.

 ### Affected Platforms